Making a Will & Other Related Matters

 The intestacy rules

-- A life interest in one half of the residue of the estate
+- One half of the residue of the estate outright

 If your children are sufficiently well provided for, you may consider providing for grandchildren, present and future.

-This will ensure that property reaching the grandchildren will avoid at least one charge to inheritance tax that would otherwise have arisen on the death of their parent(s).
+This will ensure that property reaching the grandchildren will avoid at least one charge to IHT that would otherwise have arisen on the death of their parent(s).

 Discretionary Will Trust